For As Long As It Rains

 Montreal creator Sylvie-Anne "Zviane" Ménard, who earned a Joe Shuster Award and the prize at the Festival de la BD francophone de Québec for the best French language album published in Québec in 2014, follows two lovers around an austere but enviably spacious mid-century modern cabin in For As Long As It Rains.
 Indeed, from the inside-out, the artist drafted an elegant setting for her characters, alluding to revered architect Marcel Breuer's impact on 20th Century design both visually and in dialogue over the course of the comic.

-While everything isn't as made as clear as the finite architectural details are, the couple -- a man and a woman -- tuck themselves away in a forest in Holland for a couple of days, using the home of a friend to cook, laze around its comfortable confines, and to make love.
+While everything isn't as made as clear as the finite architectural details are, the couple—a man and a woman—tuck themselves away in a forest in Holland for a couple of days, using the home of a friend to cook, laze around its comfortable confines, and to make love.

-Recessed bookcases, towering floor-to-ceiling windows, and two pianos get inked in single black contour lines in For As Long As It Rains, while areas out of daylight's reach, which are given an olive green tone on the cream cover, get warm swathes of pewter gray.
 Rain batters the windowpanes in a sequence of splash pages drawn from an aerial view that spotlights spare decor and wholly unadorned walls.
 Zviane's nameless characters are treated just as minimally.
 They don rumpled plain t-shirts and eye each other with ardor through short, black oval dashes.
-And amid For As Long As It Rains's pronounced interior flourishes — from the utensils pinned to the walls of the organized kitchen to the angular wooden beams jutting from high above the stairwell that leads to the bedroom — the pair spends a lot of time having sex.

 Sylvie-Anne Zviane Ménard rains graphic novel